Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Within 30 calendar days after the approval of the report on the special assessment of working conditions, the employer should post summary data on the results of the special assessment on its official website - if available ().

-The information posted on the site must contain information:
+The information posted on the website must contain information about:

 • on the establishment of classes (subclasses) of working conditions at workplaces;

-• on the list of measures to improve the working conditions and labor protection of workers, at whose workplaces a special assessment of working conditions was carried out.
+• on the list of measures to improve the working conditions and labor protection of employees at whose workplaces a special assessment of working conditions was carried out.

 To do this, you need to reflect the relevant data in (approved by order of the FSS of Russia dated September 26, 2016 No. 381).